-GEBRE M. FELEMA: I refer to the sentence "He will come again in glory for the final deliverance of His people and the restoration of all things."
+GEBŘE M. FELEMA: I refer to the sentence "He will come again in glory for the final deliverance of His people and the restoration of all things."
 The question in my mind is, What is "all things"?
-To me it is ambigknow it sounds perhaps like nitpicking, and we get tired of that.
-But it was mentioned that in the phrase, "Forever truly God," we could just leave the forever out and state that He is truly God and that He became truly Man.
+To me it is ambiguous.

 NEAL C. WILSON: The brethren who have worked on this have tried to use Biblical terms as frequently as possible.
 They felt safest to do this, rather than to try to interpret too much what Biblical terms meant, unless it was very, very explicit.
-BRUCE J. JOHNSTON: I